Lat Pulldown Instructions

 - Your legs/body should be fixated with little to no movement during the execution of the exercise.

-> - Grip the handle wider than shoulder-width.
-This allows you to create torque in your lats so they control the movement.
+- This allows you to create torque in your lats so they control the movement.

-> - Your mid-back should not be overly extended.
+- Your mid-back should not be overly extended.
 Yes, you want a slight thoracic extension but avoid overly arching your back.

 - Chest is up with your shoulders pinned back.